RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/removing-node.md

 There are various reasons why you may want to remove a node in Redis Enterprise Software (RS):

-- You no longer need the extra capacity, meaning you wish to permanently remove the node.
+- You no longer need the extra capacity, meaning you want to permanently remove the node.
 - You would like to replace a faulty node with a healthy node.
 - You would like to replace a healthy node with a different node.